canlab/canlab.github.io/_pages/walkthroughs.md

 {% include base_path %}

 This series of walkthroughs is designed to illustrate the CANlab interactive analysis tools, and some analysis principles as well.
 Code to run each walkthrough is included in the CANlab core toolbox or on Neurovault.
 See the main [CANlab intro page](/) for more on the philosophy behind the interactive analysis approach.
+These walkthroughs are mainly about using CANlab code and are not didactic.
+There is also another set of [didactic tutorials](/tutorials) using Matlab live scripts with more extensive explanations.

 | Getting started
 | ------------       |